RohanRajendraDalvi/cinebot/README.md

 1. Start backend and frontend.
 2. Open `http://localhost:5173` (Vite dev URL).
 3. Navigate to Chat.
 Enter a natural language query in the input box.
-4. Optionally open the Right Sidebar and set:
+4. Optionally open the Right Sidebar and set Top K for the search.
-	 - `model_choice` to switch FAISS indices or ChromaDB
-	 - `alpha` / `beta` to change positive vs negative weighting
-	 - metadata filters (year, rating, genres, languages)
 5. Submit the query and inspect results in the chat flow.
 Use the local Gemma/Groq options to summarize or expand on specific results.

 UX tips: